fastlane/fastlane/fastlane/lib/fastlane/actions/docs/upload_to_testflight.md

 ### Remove a tester

-This command will only remove external beta testers.
+This command will remove beta tester from app (from all internal and external groups)

 ```no-highlight
 fastlane pilot remove felix@krausefx.com